allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 alt="Sequential access visualized on a small chunk of a memory" class="small-image"/>

-The difference between a "random jump" and a "sequential read" may be explained based on Hard Disk Drive.
+The difference between a "random jump" and a "sequential read" can be explained based on Hard Disk Drive.
 It consists of the head and the disk.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/hdd-disk.webp"